-- Limited liability: Like a C Corp, an S Corp provides limited liability protection to its shareholders.
+- Limited liability: Like a C Corp, an S Corp provides limited liability protection and separates the business assets and the personal assets of its shareholders.

 - Tax benefits: As mentioned above, S Corporations are only taxed on the individual level through the income received by the shareholders.
 This is more favorable than the “double taxation” experienced by C Corporations.
 S Corp income is only taxed when paid out as salaries or dividends to shareholders.
 This difference in tax treatment can result in huge savings for an S Corp.

 Additionally, profits generated by sole proprietorships and partnerships are all subject to self-employment tax (social security and medicare).
-With the S Corporation election, a portion of business profits may be issued as a dividend (or a distribution for an LLC) to the business owners, which is not subject to payroll taxes.
+With the S Corporation election, a portion of business profits may be issued as a dividend (or a distribution for an LLC) to the business owners, who are not subject to payroll taxes.
 Note that a reasonable salary must be taken before distributions are made.